-People who have stopped smoking say it's important to be clear about your reasons.
+People who have quit smoking say it's important to be clear about your reasons.
 Work out what reasons are important to you.
-You may have tried to stop before, maybe many times.
-It's still a good idea to remind yourself why you want to stop.
+You may have tried to quit before, maybe many times.
+It's still a good idea to remind yourself why you want to quit.